deepshikha1202/amazon-clone/README.md

 # amazon-clone
-this Amazon UI clone using basic HTML and CSS
+This is Amazon UI clone using basic HTML and CSS